Control Statements

 The last point is particularly interesting because it gives insight into how the Java compiler works.
 When it compiles a switch statement, the Java compiler will inspect each of the case constants and create a “jump table” that it will use for selecting the path of execution depending on the value of the expression.
 Therefore, if you need to select among a large group of values, a switch statement will run much faster than the equivalent logic coded using a sequence of if-elses.
 The compiler can do this because it knows that the case constants are all the same type and simply must be compared for equality with the switch expression.
 The compiler has no such knowledge of a long list of if expressions.

-Recently, the capabilities and features of switch have been substantially expanded beyond those offered by the traditional switch just described.
+REMEMBER Recently, the capabilities and features of switch have been substantially expanded beyond those offered by the traditional switch just described.
+Refer to Chapter 17 for details on the enhanced switch.

 # Iteration Statements